Once again may we say "many congratulations" to you both. Your

 including Goddards, Hagerty and Town Talk.
 Importantly, for rings

-with a brushed finish, use only an extremely light pressure and on
+finish is brushed, use only an extremely light pressure and on a

-a very infrequent basis.
-This is because polishing will gradually
+very infrequent basis.
+This is because polishing will erode the

 partner, and your fabulous rings will enjoy a very happy life